Canadian Mortgage Calculator

 Mortgage Amortization Graph

 The traditional period for amortization of a mortgage (the time to pay it off) is 25 years.
 But this is done in periods of five years at a time, though it is possible to pay the mortgage down in a shorter period, just not longer.
-The longer the amortization period, the smaller the interest payments will be, but the more the loan will cost in total.
+The longer the amortization period, the smaller the monthly payments will be, but the more the loan will cost in total.

 It is possible to choose between an open mortgage, which provides a person the flexibility of being able to repay all or part of a mortgage at any time without a prepayment charge, or a closed mortgage, which limits prepayment options.
 The latter usually has a lower interest rate.

 A mortgage allows the option of building up a cash account.
 As the principal is amortized, the stored funds can be used as a source to take out cash when needed, and borrowed without charge.
 After use, the amounts are simply added back to the mortgage principal.

 There are also options for flexible or skipped payments.

 Most Canadian mortgages are portable, which means that if the owner moves before the five-year term is up, they can choose to apply their old mortgage to a new home.
 If it's a more expensive home, it is also possible to take out a new loan for the difference.

-Homeowners' Association (HOA) fees are funds that are collected monthly from homeowners to obtain income needed to pay for things such as master insurance, exterior and interior maintenance, landscaping, water, sewer, and garbage costs.
+Homeowners' Association (HOA) fees are funds that are collected monthly from homeowners to obtain the income needed to pay for things such as master insurance, exterior and interior maintenance, landscaping, water, sewer, and garbage costs.